College GameDay (football TV program): Sports Emmy scandal

-A 2007 taping of College GameDay.
-The three men at the desk (from left to right: Chris Fowler, Lee Corso, and Kirk Herbstreit) all received Sports Emmy Awards statuettes as part of the scandal.

 As of 2018, College GameDay has collected eight Sports Emmy Awards for Outstanding Studio Show, tied with TNT's Inside the NBA for the most wins by an analysis program.
 An incident happened in 2024 where ESPN admitted that for some of the Emmys it had won from 2010 to 2018, it had fraudulently received Sports Emmy Awards statuettes from the National Academy of Television Arts and Sciences (NATAS).

 Beginning in at least 2010 and possibly going back as far as 1997, ESPN had listed fake names in the credit list for its College GameDay program.
 These names were similar to the names of actual ESPN employees who were ineligible to receive the awards—for example, "Lee Clark" and "Kirk Henry" were listed as "associate producers" on the show, which has Lee Corso and Kirk Herbstreit as on-air personalities.
 After receiving the statuettes, ESPN would then have them re-engraved with the actual names of the individuals and presented to them.

 The Sports Emmy Awards are awards given in recognition of artistic and technical merit in sports television.
 They are administered by the National Academy of Television Arts and Sciences (NATAS), which also administers Emmy Awards in other categories of television broadcasting.
 ESPN, an American broadcast sports network, has been well-represented in the awards, with the channel's programming having won a total of 246 awards as of 2024.